Anguyensfg/project-3/README.md

 <!-- How to -->
 # How to Install and Run the project

-PANDAS Project3_Data_Cleanup.ipyny
+PANDAS Project3_Data_Cleanup.ipynb coding used to clean up data and redesigned to be ready to be uploaded to SQLite Database.

-coding use to clean up data and redesigned to be ready to be uploaded to SQLprogress Raw Data file (<h3><a href="https://www.kaggle.com/datasets/suryajadahake/australia-property-sales" target="_blank"> Click here to go to the Kaggle website )</a></h3>
+Raw Data file: <h3><a href="https://www.kaggle.com/datasets/suryajadahake/australia-property-sales" target="_blank"> Click here to go to the Kaggle website </a></h3>
-Note: Original file size is too large to be uploaded to GitHub pages
+Note: Original file size is too large to be uploaded to GitHub pages.

 SQLprogress provides an output data file in Raw Data folder which can view the output data.

-Git Bash is required to load the APP.py via python to view HTML pages
+Git Bash is required to load the app.py via python to view HTML pages.

 <p align="right"><a href="#topdoc">Return to the top</a></p>

 # How to use the project

-Once python app.py command has been run on git bash use the http:// link on the last line to load the website on google chrome browers
+Once python app.py command has been run on git bash use the http:// link on the command line to load the website on google chrome browers

 Home Page: